 Thunder growls, you stir half roused.

-Was it real or just the house?
+Was that for real or just the house?

 A flash of light plays round the shade,

-Then thunder rumbles far away.
+then thunder rumbles far away.

 Uneasy in our bed you lie.